OUR OBJECTIVE IS ZERO

 18% of suicides in the US are veterans, although veterans make up less than 9% of the population

 18-29 year old veterans have the highest rate of suicide

 Female veterans are 250% more likely to die by suicide than civilian women

 Learn more about the public health crisis here.

-Through partnerships with the Department of Veterans Affairs, PsychArmor, and the National Center for Veterans Studies, all Objective Zero peer support Ambassadors receive baseline suicide prevention training and have access to a library of additional training.
+Through partnerships with the Department of Veterans Affairs, PsychArmor Institute, and the National Center for Veterans Studies, all Objective Zero peer support Ambassadors receive baseline suicide prevention training and have access to a library of additional training.

 The Objective Zero mobile app connects users and peer supporters to a curated menu of health and wellness resources, including guided meditation, yoga and fitness content, and mindfulness training.

 hours of voice & video connections on the oz app

 The Objective Zero app connects users instantly and anonymously to a network of trained peer support Ambassadors distributed in all 50 states and in 13 countries around the world.